hyperhydrosis treatment

 Iontophoresis: Uses a mild electrical current through water to reduce hand and foot sweating.
 You do this at home with a special device.

-Endoscopic thoracic sympathectomy: A minimally invasive surgery that cuts specific nerves.
+Endoscopic thoracic sympathectomy: A surgical procedure that interrupts specific nerve pathways.
+This option is typically reserved for severe cases due to the risk of compensatory sweating.
 Doctors only recommend this for severe cases because of compensatory sweating – increased sweating in other body areas.
+Outcomes and risks vary between individuals.

 Sweat gland removal: Surgical removal of sweat glands in the underarms.
 This permanent solution has risks, including scarring and infection.